protocolbuffers/protocolbuffers.github.io/content/design-decisions/nullable-getters-setters.md

 The biggest reason not to have nullable fields is the intended behavior of default values specified in a `.proto` file.
 By design, calling a getter on an unset field will return the default value of that field.

+**Note:** C# does treat *message* fields as nullable.
+This inconsistency with other languages stems from the lack of immutable messages, which makes it impossible to create shared immutable default instances.
+Because message fields can't have defaults, there's no functional problem with this.

 As an example, consider this `.proto` file: